 Landscape - the cultural landscape of a historically important place, including evidence of human interaction with the physical landscape or terrain, Earth’s surface

-Material culture - the physical objects people create and use in daily life (ex. artifacts, clothing, food, buildings, documents, tools and technology)
+Material culture - the physical objects and structures people create and use in daily life (ex. artifacts, clothing, food, buildings, documents, tools, and technology)

 Sanctuary - a place of refuge or safety, historically often a church or government building where fugitives were protected from arrest or harm (ex.
 Sanctuary cities)